facebookarchive/facebook-instant-articles-sdk-extensions-in-php/README.md

 ## Testing and Developing ##

 [Composer](https://getcomposer.org/) is a prerequisite for testing and developing.
-[Install composer globally](https://getcomposer.org/doc/00-intro.md#globally), then install project dependencies by running this command in the project root directory:
+[Install composer globally](https://getcomposer.org/doc/00-intro.md#globally), then install project dependencies by running this command in the project root directory you've cloned:
 ```sh
 $ composer install
 ```